Ani-Moopa/Moopa/README.md

 ## For Local Development

-> If you host this site for personal use, please refrain from cloning it or adding ads.
-This project is non-profit and ads may violate its terms, leading to legal action or site takedown.
-Uphold these guidelines to maintain its integrity and mission.
+> If you want to self-host this app, please note that it is only allowed for personal use.
+Commercial use is not permitted, and including ads on your self-hosted site may result in actions such as site takedown.

 1. Clone this repository using :